NVDinh2003/book-store-be/README.md

 - Search and filter functionality for books
 - Apply discount vouchers to orders
 - Pagination and sorting for book listings
+- Redis caching for improved performance
+- OAuth integration for authentication
 - ...

 ## Technologies Used